Deerfield Village Board unanimously votes to ban some semi-automatic weapons

 "You are the bureaucrats that Thomas Jefferson warned us about," said Deerfield resident Dan Cox.

-The new law goes into effect on June 13.
+The new ordinance goes into effect on June 13.
 Residents who do not remove the banned weapons from their homes by that date face a fine of $1,000 per day.